ds-capstone-f15/admin/README.md

 **Using git/github**
-If you are new to git/github: you should first install git.
-You should sign up for a github account (if you don't have one) and email me your usernames.
+If you are new to git/github: you should first install git (see below).
+You should sign up for a github account if you don't have one and email me your usernames.
 Please go over the first two tutorials below carefully.
-You can also look at the Github help page for other things like cheat sheets, etc.
+You can also look at the Github help page for other things like cheat markdown basics, cheat sheets, etc.

 * Installing git
 OSX: https://code.google.com/p/git-osx-installer/downloads/list?can=3